AlicenJoyHenning/DamageDetective/README.md

 #### `ribosome_penalty`

 While `detect_damage` requires only a count matrix as input, there are optional parameters that control the implementation of the function.
-Of these, we recommend `ribosome_penalty` be adjusted for each input dataset.
-This can be done automatically using the `select_penalty` function.
-This requires the count matrix as input and will output a numeric of the optimal penalty.
+Of these, we recommend `ribosome_penalty` be adjusted for each dataset.
+This can be done automatically using `select_penalty`, a function that also requires only the count matrix as input and will output a numeric of the optimal penalty.

 ``` r
 penalty <- select_penalty(